dlancer/django-crispy-contact-form/docs/usage.rst

 Visit http://127.0.0.1:8000/contact_form/ to use contact form.

 This contact form do not send messages or emails.
-All submitted information stored in the database and optional Django signals generated about submission.
+All submitted information stored in the database and optional Django signals generated after submission.
 You may setup your own handlers for this signals.

 Configuration
 =============